 Performance

-This is also the only machine on the market that uses a "stealth" throwing system, which means that only the internal yoke oscillates rather than the whole machine.
-So, you can't determine the direction of the shot until the last second.
+This is also the only machine on the market that uses a "stealth" throwing system.
+This means that only the internal yoke oscillates rather than the whole machine.

 Value for money